SarahLiettefti/AI5L_AILab_FraudDetection/README.md

 ## K-Mean Undersampling
-We already reviewed it the models section but here is a summary :
+We already reviewed it in the models section but here is a summary :

 ![](https://hackmd.io/_uploads/r15a3rUN2.png)

 Undersampling is not a solution for our dataset because there is not enough data for the models to learn from it.
 It is a good example of overfitting, when the evaluation on the validation data is much better than on the test data.

 ## SMOTE Oversampling